Next steps

 Drilling site with sound barrier on the Tromm. © KIT

-In the exploration phase, scientists or specialist companies commissioned by them are conducting investigations in 2024 and 2025 in the areas of Wald-Michelbach, Grasellenbach and Rimbach.
-The goal is to answer the question: Is the area around the Tromm actually geologically suitable for the research laboratory?
-The results of all investigations will be summarized in a scientific site report.
-The decision on the geological suitability of the Tromm region is planned for late spring 2026.
+In the exploration phase, scientists or specialist companies commissioned by them conducted investigations in 2024 and 2025 in the areas of Wald-Michelbach, Grasellenbach and Rimbach.
+The goal was to answer the question: Is the area around the Tromm actually geologically suitable for the research laboratory?
+The results of all investigations have been summarized in a scientific site report.
+With the decision on geological suitability, the exploration phase has been completed.

 Various investigations have been carried out and are planned, the approval of which will be applied for at the Hessian Mining Authority: